 Matthew Lemberger-Truelove is a Professor of Counseling and Higher Education at the University of North Texas.
 Dr. Lemberger-Truelove is the Editor of the Journal of Counseling and Development and the past Editor of the Journal of Humanistic Counseling.
 Also, he served as President of the Association for Humanistic Counseling and as the Senior Associate Editor for the Journal of Child and Adolescent Counseling.
 Dr. Lemberger-Truelove’s scholarship includes empirical and theoretical writing.
 His empirical work pertains to counseling practice with children and adolescents, especially in economically challenged K12 schools.
 His theoretical writings cover a number of areas such as the development of a unique school counseling theory, social justice philosophy, research design, and humanistic counseling.
 His empirical and theoretical work adhere to the basic supposition that counseling is optimal when counselors help cultivate various internal capacities of clients while simultaneously improving the social opportunities that affect their lives.

 Dan Li is an Assistant Professor of Counseling at the University of North Texas.
 She received her Ph.D. in Rehabilitation and Counselor Education and a minor in Applied Statistics from the University of Iowa in 2018.
 Before she joined UNT, Li worked as an Assistant Professor of Counselor Education at State University of New York at New Paltz.
-Li has been a National Certified Counselor and a Licensed School Counselor in North Carolina since 2014.
+Li is a National Certified Counselor and a Licensed School Counselor in North Carolina.

 Li is an interdisciplinary scholar who adopts a variety of research methods to study counseling and supervision related phenomena.
-Her current research agenda includes relational dynamics of clinical supervision using innovative, statistical methods; professional development of international counseling students and faculty; and well-being of adopted youth.
-These research endeavors led to multiple peer-reviewed publications, conference presentations, and the 2018 Association for Counselor Education and Supervision (ACES) Research Grant Award.
+Her current research agenda includes relational dynamics of clinical supervision using innovative, statistical methods; professional development of international counseling students and faculty; and online teaching and learning.
+These research endeavors led to multiple peer-reviewed publications, the 2020 Association for Counselor Education and Supervision (ACES) Research Grant Award, 2018 ACES Research Grant Award, and many conference presentations.

-As a student-centered educator, Li has been dedicated to building an inclusive, multiculturally sensitive, interactional, and thought-provoking learning environment.
+As a student-centered educator, Li is dedicated to building an inclusive, multiculturally sensitive, interactional, and thought-provoking learning environment.
 She assists students in tapping into their potential for selected areas of interest.
-Her teaching interests mainly lie in counseling research methodology and school counseling related courses.
+Her teaching interests mainly lie in counseling research methodology, counseling theories, and school counseling.
 Li actively provides service to the counseling profession.
-She serves on the Editorial Review Board (2019-2022) for the Journal of Counseling and Development (JCD), the flagship journal for the American Counseling Association (ACA).
-She has been a regional facilitator for the International Students and Faculty Interest Network (ISFIN) at ACES since 2017.
+She serves on the Editorial Review Board for the Journal of Counseling and Development (JCD), the flagship journal for the American Counseling Association (ACA), and the Journal of International Students (JIS).
+She was also a regional facilitator (2017-2020) for the International Students and Faculty Interest Network (ISFIN) at ACES.

 Natalya A. Lindo, PhD, LPC is an Associate Professor and Department Chair at the University of North Texas with 15 years of experience as a researcher and clinician with specialized training in working with children and families, diverse and at-risk populations.
 Dr. Lindo’s primary research areas are School-based Play Therapy, Child Parent Relationship Therapy, Teacher Child Relationship Building and Career Development across the lifespan.
 Consistent with this research agenda, Dr. Lindo regularly conducts action-research projects in the public schools related to Child Parent Relationship Therapy and Teacher Child Relationship Building.
 Most recently Dr. Lindo developed the Child and Adolescent Career Construction Interview aimed at improving self-concept, occupational identity and career adaptability.
 With a focus on capacity building, Dr. Lindo collaborates with administrators and school counselors to develop school-wide mental health initiatives targeting children who are at risk for school failure.